nextapps-de/mikado/bench/README.md

 The file size and memory gets less relevance by applying the square root of these values.

 #### Index
-The score index is a close to "static" representation where each score references to a specific place in a ranking table.
+The score index is a close very stable non-relational representation where each score references to a specific place in a ranking table.
 The maximum possible score and also the best place is 1000, that requires a library to be best in each category (regardless of how much better the factor is, that's the difference to the score value).

 <code>Index = Sum<sub>test</sub>(lib_ops / max_ops) / test_count * 1000</code>

 The file size and memory gets less relevance by applying the square root of these values.

 ## Tests
 <table>
     <tr></tr>
     <tr>